Also available in: 繁體中文 简体中文 ไทย 日本語 한국어

-Head over to Retiro Park for an afternoon walk, whilst admiring the late 19th century Velazquez and Glass palaces, where you can see temporary exhibitions.
+Head over to Retiro Park for an afternoon walk.
+You can see temporary exhibitions while admiring the late 19th century Velazquez and Glass palaces.
 Later, feel like royalty by taking out a boat on the calm lake or wander through the Rose Garden, an Andalusian-styled garden and find the oldest tree in Madrid – over four centuries old.
 If there’s still time, the Reina Sofia is free after 7pm some weekdays.

 Where to spend your evening in Madrid

 If the evocative Spanish dance – Flamenco, which originates from the Andalusian gypsies, takes your fancy, then find an authentic tablao.
-However, if you’d like to be in the thick of the local action, then head to Malasaña for lively, hip bars.
+However, if you’d like to be in the thick of the local action, then head to Malasaña!
+You’ll see its lively and hip bars.
 If you’re looking for something more radical, then taverns and nightclubs in the nearby LGBT and non-gay friendly Chueca district host drag queen shows on a regular basis.